 The electrically controlled movable guards consist of protection bars placed close to the loading unit access ramps and the platform used for mounting the wall anchors.

-The guards are shown in figure 8.3; the bars (1) allow closing the upper part of ramps giving access into the loading unit; the movable bar (2) is the upper guard of platform used for assembling the wall anchors.
+The guards are shown in figure 8.3; the bars (1) allow closing the upper part of ramps giving access into the loading unit; the movable bar (2) is the upper guard of platform used for assembling the wall anchors and (3) is the removable mast guard (where applicable).